datatrail-jhu/00_intro/manuscript/00_welcome.md

 default-quiz-show-answers: none
 }

-# Welcome to Cloud-Based Data Science
+# Welcome to DataTrail

 Hello and welcome!
-This is the first course in the _Cloud-Based Data Science_ program.
-The goal of _Cloud-Based Data Science_ is to help anyone with an internet connection and a computer learn to do data science.
+This is the first course in the _DataTrail_ program.
+The goal of _DataTrail_ is to help anyone with an internet connection and a computer learn to do data science.
 The program will start with the very basics of using a computer on the internet and work all the way up to doing data science and data analysis.
 We hope that by building this program we can help people get into the exciting tech world in one of the [fastest growing](https://www.pwc.com/us/en/publications/data-science-and-analytics.html) and [most satisfying](https://www.techrepublic.com/article/is-data-scientist-the-most-rewarding-tech-job-new-report-says-yes/) jobs in the United States.
 There are only going to be more and more jobs asking for [data science skills](https://www.forbes.com/sites/louiscolumbus/2017/05/13/ibm-predicts-demand-for-data-scientists-will-soar-28-by-2020/) in the future.
 We believe that by making this career accessible to anyone we can have a positive impact on the world.

 ### Course Details

 Before we jump into the content, we just wanted to orient you to how this course and all the courses in this program will be laid out:

-* **Courses** - There are multiple courses in the _Cloud-Based Data Science_ program.
-The first one is "Introduction to Cloud-Based Data Science", which is the course you're in right now.
+* **Courses** - There are multiple courses in the _DataTrail_ program.
+The first one is "Introduction to DataTrail", which is the course you're in right now.
 * **Lessons** - Each course will consist of lessons.
 You're looking at the first lesson here.
-It's called "Welcome to Cloud-Based Data Science".
+It's called "Welcome to DataTrail".
 You can see a list of all the lessons in this course in the left panel.
 The lessons will contain text and images to walk you through every lesson of each course.
 * **Videos** - At the end of each lesson there will be a link to a YouTube video.
 This video contains the same information as what is included in the text of the lesson; however, we know that some people learn better by listening.
 Sometimes you may find the videos more helpful.
 Sometimes you may find the text more helpful.
 These are included in case they are more helpful than the text to you personally.
 * **Slides** - Each lesson also has link at the bottom to an accompanying slide show.
 Feel free to look through these slides if you find them helpful.
 They are the same images that were used to generate the video.
 * **Quizzes** - Most lessons will have a quiz to evaluate your understanding of the material in that lesson.
 Successful completion of these quizzes is required for receipt of the certificate at the end of each course.